Can't take the Wordpress no more

 What should you do next?

 Keep exploring the archive.
+Browse my responses.
 Connect via email.
+Become a pen pal.
 Peruse my blogroll.
+Subscribe via RSS.
 Send me your blog and I'll read it.